 Combining the words’ network’ and ‘statistics’ is essentially helpful on servers or hosts that run their firewalls, and it works on Windows, LINUX, or NIX-like operating systems.
 It tells us who’s connected to the host and at what ports.
 It’s usually used to provide more security or help a security system that has been breached.

 Ping usually provides the basic information, but gathering more specific information about the path and route is required.
 Tracert is used in Windows, while Traceroute is used in LINUX or UNIX-like operating systems.
 They’re both very indispensable for any IT company, and it was less evident in a private network.

-Conversion of any kind takes up a lot of time for some people, especially when it is from binary to decimal or Hexadecimal to octal or just a mash of all of them.
+Conversion of any kind takes up a lot of time for some people, especially when it is from binary to decimal, Hexadecimal to octal, or just a mash of all of them.
 Eventually, it becomes a pain.
-So instead of bothering to do all the work by you’re, it’s easier when the calculator does it for you!
+So instead of bothering to do all the work by yourself, it’s easier when the calculator does it for you!
 This is why senior-level network engineers use this tool.
 It’s quick and easy for anyone to use.

 You must’ve come across your browser not functioning to its maximum or putting in less usage.
 Right?
 Here are some may or may not you should have a look at.

 Use HTTPS to browse safely:

 If the website can be seen via HTTPS, you should choose that option since it will allow you to access the website’s content without alerting your ISP.
 The HyperText Transfer Protocol (HTTP) is the fundamental technological protocol that enables us to navigate the internet and link content.
 In a nutshell, the technology facilitates communication between the web user and the web server.